 Having them all completed today isn’t the real goal.
 The real goal is having them done well as envisioned by you.
 This is what every writer wants.
 Which I suggest you do too.
 Although keeping to a time frame to achieve something is good for your writing success and progressive positioning of yourself for the future as a writer.

-Why would you let procrastination truncate your vision as a writer. when you can always do without it.
+Why would you let procrastination truncate your vision as a writer? when you can always do without it.
 You can always do what you want to do without procrastinating.
 Thinking and creating the right master plan for your project doesn’t need procrastination to be done well.
-It only need mindful thinking and proper realignment of vision where necessary.
+It only needs mindful thinking and proper realignment of vision where necessary.

-Giving procrastination a place in your day as writer is one of the greatest sin you can ever commit against your real personality as a writer.
+Giving procrastination a place in your day as a writer is one of the greatest sins you can ever commit against your real personality as a writer.
 Because as a writer you are unique and productive and creative in nature.
 You aren’t a doll person.
-The real you is unique in it entirety.
+The real you is unique in its entirety.